Non-vanishing of geodesic periods of automorphic forms: Background

 \subsection{Normal distribution of vertical periods}

-A key input in our proofs are normal distribution of vertical periods of automorphic forms as explored by many authors.
-These results were all motivated by the conjectures of Mazur--Rubin--Stein \cite{MazurRubin21} originally formulated for weight 2 holomorphic forms (corresponding to modular symbols).
-These conjectures were motivated by connections to automorphic $L$-functions: Let $f$ be an automorphic form for $\Gamma$, then for $\gamma\in \Gamma$ and $\Re s>1$ we have
+A key input in our proofs is the normal distribution of vertical periods of automorphic forms, as explored by many authors (see below).
+The starting point for these results were the conjectures of Mazur--Rubin--Stein \cite{MazurRubin21} motivated by understanding the distribution of central values of the twisted $L$-functions $L(E,\chi,s)=\sum_{n\geq 1}a_E(n) \chi(n) n^{-s}$, where $E/\Q$ is an elliptic curve with Dirichlet series coefficients $a_E(n)$, and $\chi$ is a Dirichlet character modulo $q$.
+These twisted $L$-values can be expressed in terms of \emph{modular symbols}: